nasa/cumulus-orca/website/docs/developer/research/research-bamboo.md

 :::

 In order to run this YAML definition from github repo, user has to setup `Repository-stored Specs` on Bamboo CI/CD [website](https://ci.earthdata.nasa.gov/build/admin/create/newSpecs.action).
 From the Bamboo dashboard, Choose `Specs`->`Set up Specs repository` and then select `Build project` as `ORCA` and `Repository host` as `ORCA repo`.
 The next step is to create a `Webhook` on the source repository by going to the settings option so that Bamboo knows about new commits.
 Webhooks allow Github repositories to communicate with Bamboo.
 A webhook has been created for ORCA project `https://ci.earthdata.nasa.gov/rest/api/latest/repository/scan?repositoryId=375849190` which needs to be copied to the `webhook` section in cumulus-orca repo.
-Furthur discussions are needed for this step with the whole team.
+Without adding webhook, Bamboo was not able to recognize the new Spec file added to the `cumulus-orca` repo.
+After discussion with team, a NASD ticket will need to be submitted in order for them to add the webhook.
 :::important
  Webhooks must be triggered by HTTP POST method and the Content-Type header should be set to `application/json`.
 :::